How To Play BlackJack – Learn the Rules and Basic Strategy

 For example, if the dealer's upcard is a 6, the basic strategy dictates that the player should stand on any hand worth 12 or higher, as the likelihood of the dealer busting is high.

-Walkthrough of a BlackJack Game
+Walkthrough of a Blackjack Game

 To give you a better understanding of how the flow of playing blackjack works, let's walk through a sample game.